-5.2 The Place of Small Business in the Business Landscape
+5.2 The Importance of Small Business to the U.S. Economy

 - 1. Define a small business. - 2.
 Explain the importance of small businesses to the U.S. economy. - 3.
 Explain why small businesses tend to foster innovation more effectively than large ones. - 4.
 Describe some of the ways in which small companies work with big ones.